thoth-industries/instaluvy/about_prayer_group_x.md

 and neither will we.

+You weren't born to like us.
+And if you have any smarts about you, things will stay that way.

 The "X" in Prayer Group X stands for "sous rature," in the sense of Jean-Luc Marion, specifically the "Envoi" of his work God Without Being.

 PRAYER GROUP X